lelutin/puppet-spamassassin/README.markdown

 until a child dies, wherein it will go and spawn a new child.

 #### `spamd_log_location`
-This option defines the log location for spamd such as /var/log/spamd.log.
+This option defines the log location where SpamAssassin will deposit logs such as /var/log/spamd.log.

 #### `spamd_min_children`
 The minimum number of children that will be kept running